ChanthMiao/ghc-wiki-mirror/Errors-as-(structured)-values.md

 </details>

-# New design
+# New API, initial attempt (start here)

-This is the new API:
+This is a first sketch of the new API:

 ```haskell